hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `storage_container_url` - The URL of the blob container within Azure Blob Storage.

+* `identity_id` - The reference to the user assigned identity to use to access Azure Blob Storage.

 ---

 A `network_configuration` block exports the following: